Moncton Flight College: History

-In conjunction with Mount Allison University, MFC offers an interdisciplinary degree program combining professional flight training with studies in subjects relevant to the field of aviation in either science or business.
+Partnering with Mount Allison University, in nearby Sackville, MFC offers an interdisciplinary degree programs combining professional flight training with studies in subjects relevant to the field of aviation in either science or business.
 The Aviation program at Mount Allison is one of only a few in Canada that allows you to earn an undergraduate degree that incorporates flight and ground school training.

 In 1997, under the direction of Brad Mundle, a two-year Diploma in Aviation Technology was created and the organization changed its name to the Moncton Flight College.
 In the spring of 1998, Mike Doiron resigned from Transport Canada and arrived at MFC to become the new CEO and Principal.

 Mr. Doiron developed various programs for target markets such as China and Europe.
 He also focused considerable attention to improving MFC's curriculum and safety standards.

 In 2006, MFC received approval from the Civil Aviation Authority of China to train Airline cadets.
 The College then signed then the largest commercial training contract in Canadian history with the Beijing University of Aeronautics and Astronautics which lead to rapid growth.
 In 2007, as the Moncton campus reached its capacity, a second campus opened in Fredericton in partnership with CANLink Aviation (CLA).
 MFC was eventually acquired by CLA in April, 2011.

 In December 2011, the Fredericton Campus (CYFC) began operating at full capacity to offer services to the incoming Chinese students as demand for flight training grew.
 As of May 2014, a portion of the new Chinese classes have been operating out of the Moncton Campus, which made both campuses operate at full capacity.

+In 2025, MFC Training announced a partnership with Western University and London International Airport to expand aviation education in Ontario.
+As part of the agreement, MFC established its first Ontario-based training operation at London International Airport, providing pilot training for students enrolled in Western University’s Commercial Aviation Management program who select the flight training stream.
+The partnership integrates Western’s academic aviation curriculum with MFC’s Transport Canada–approved Integrated Airline Transport Pilot Licence (iATPL) program, creating a structured pathway from university studies to professional pilot certification.
+The expansion included the development of training facilities, aircraft, and simulator resources at the London airport and marked a significant geographic expansion of MFC Training’s national operations.